Battery Thermal Runaway Risk Calculator

 For deeper planning, explore our Battery Internal Resistance Calculator, the Battery Cycle Life Estimator, and the Battery Charge Time Calculator.
 Those related tools help quantify the electrical stress and aging pathways that often raise thermal-runaway risk over time.

-Mini-Game: Cooling Loop Control
+Mini-Game: Cooling Loop Control for Battery Thermal Runaway

-This optional mini-game turns the calculator's logic into a quick balancing challenge.
+This optional battery thermal runaway mini-game turns the calculator's logic into a quick balancing challenge.
 Three cells are charging at once.
 As temperature rises, a hotter pack becomes harder to stabilize, especially when fast-charge bursts, heat waves, or resistance faults appear.
 Move your pointer or finger to aim the cooling nozzle, then hold to open the valve.
 The goal is not to freeze every cell.
 It is to keep the whole pack away from the runaway threshold while charge progress keeps climbing.

 Educational takeaway: the same four ideas in the calculator appear here in motion.
 Higher temperature, higher state of charge, faster charging, and higher resistance make thermal control harder at the same time.